timgrady92/RogueDeviceScan/README.md

 Rogue Device Defined - Any device that is connected to our network but is not notated on our Approved Device list.
 Our baseline scan contains only approved devices.

 Standard Operating Procedure - Our team will run daily host-discovery scans of our network.
 Using the results from the scan, we will cross-reference our baseline scan of approved devices to ensure compliance.
 If we identify a rogue device, we will do a topical investigation of the device before passing it on to the next tier of analysts.

+COMING SOON:

+Geo-locating the rogue device using open-source wardriving applications